AlejandroGorgues/AlejandroGorgues/README.md

 ---

-I'm **Alejandro Gorgues**, and I'm a Data Scientist located in Spain.
+I'm **Alejandro Gorgues**

-- 🔭 I’m currently working as a predoctoral investigator in Data Science applied to Aerodynamics
+- 🔭 Currently working as a predoctoral investigator in Data Science applied to Aerodynamics
-- 🌱 I’m currently learning more about the Big Data environment and it application in Data Science.
+- 🌱 Currently learning all about Big Data and Data Science.

 ---
 ### :hammer_and_wrench: Languages and Tools :